Filipino-Style Spaghetti

 Banana Ketchup

-For authenticity sake, Filipino red hot dogs are the way to go.
-But if you can’t find these, it’s really no big deal.
-You can always substitute it with standard beef hot dogs or even sausages instead, if you’d like.
+• Substitutes: If you can’t find red hot dogs in your area, you can always replace it with standard beef hot dogs or even sausages instead, if you’d like.

 Onion, garlic, black pepper: A classic set of aromatics helps form the base flavors for our spaghetti sauce.